the-gigi/gigi-zone/content/posts/2024/09/postgres-rds-eks/index.md

 Next, let's consider how to minimize the risk.
 Here are a few ideas:

 - Run the proxy pod in a dedicated namespace to isolate DB access from other workloads
-- Use a dedicated Postgres user with limited permissions to access the DB
+- Use a dedicated Postgres user with limited permissions to access the DB.
+- Use a dedicated Kubernetes user with limited permissions to access the proxy pod and fetch the credentials.
+- If the credentials are stored in a Kubernetes secret, keep the secret in the same namespace as the proxy pod.
-- Grant the Postgres user access only for the duration of your interactive session and revoke
+- Grant the Postgres user access only for the duration of your interactive session and revoke it immediately after.
 - When you fetch the username and password, do it in a sub-shell and copy directly to the clipboard.

 # Web-based Postgres Access 🕸️